Le Comptoir San Rafael – Restaurant Review

 Le Comptoir (“The Counter”) is located at the corner of 4th and C Streets in downtown San Rafael, in the long-shuttered “Sabor of Spain” restaurant location.
 Owned by Stephen Bouillez and Susannah Dempsey, Le Comptoir features popular French bistro food in a modern, energetic atmosphere.
 As you enter you will immediately notice the beautiful light fixtures, the long wooden bar, and the bright red metal seating.
 The restaurant, sister to popular Gamine on Union Street in San Francisco, was packed each night I was there, including a Sunday night, with diners staying late into the evening and pouring out onto the sidewalk to talk as they do in Paris.

-Update July 2016: Le Comptoir has just released a new menu… check out my blog article on it here: Le Comptoir Updates Menu.
+Update April 2018: Le Comptoir has just released a new menu… check it out here.

 Stephen and his general manager, Alex Prodhomme, move throughout the restaurant at lightning pace, greeting new diners at the door, joking with patrons and servers alike, and making sure everyone is tended to.
 A wine glass breaks resulting in a mock “tsk tsk” from Alex as he unceremoniously deposits it in the garbage, smiling as he rushes off to check on another patron.
 The restaurant has only been open a few weeks but already has “regulars” (including me!) and the friendly, gregarious service results in an experience more like a party than a restaurant.
 You can tell the team has been working together for years — six years in the case of Alex and Stephen.